YugabyteDB-Samples/yugarecipes/README.md

     --base_dir=/home/yugabyte/yb_data --background=false
 ```

-The database connectivity settings are provided in the `{project_dir}/.env` file and do not need to be changed if you started the cluster with the preceding command.
+The database connectivity settings are provided in the `.env` file and do not need to be changed if you started the cluster with the preceding command.

 ## Load the schema and seed data